-Chewing or spit tobacco (ALSO TWIST, PLUG OR SCRAP) IS USUALLY PLACED IN THE SIDE OF THE MOUTH AND CHEWED AND OFTEN SOLD IN WALLET-SIZED POUCHES; COMMON BRANDS ARE REDMAN, LEVI- GARRETT, AND BEECH-NUT, BUT THERE ARE OTHERS.
+Chewing or spit tobacco (ALSO TWIST, PLUG OR SCRAP) IS USUALLY PLACED IN THE SIDE OF THE MOUTH AND CHEWED AND OFTEN SOLD IN WALLET-SIZED POUCHES; COMMON BRANDS ARE AMERICA'S BEST CHEW (FORMERLY KNOWN AS REDMAN), LEVI- GARRETT, AND BEECH-NUT, BUT THERE ARE OTHERS.

 Snus IS A SPITLESS TOBACCO PRODUCT THAT MAY BE SOLD IN A TIN OR SLIDEPAK IN A LOOSE FORM OR IN SMALL TEABAG-LIKE POUCHES; COMMON BRANDS ARE CAMEL SNUS, MARLBORO SNUS, AND SKOAL SNUS.
+DOES NOT INCLUDE NICOTINE POUCHES SUCH AS ZYN (PRONOUNCED "zin"), Rogue, ON!, OR VELO (PRONOUNCED "VEE-LOW").